natefrank48/pecan_py_essay4/essay4.md

      This determines if a change in adjacent pixel values originate from an edge or continuous progression.
      ![Laplace image](laplace-image.png)

-### Inlucde
+### Include
-* One media folder which contains 13 .h files which are all the medias that are being use.
+* One media folder which contains 13 .h files which are all the medias that are being used.
 * Five msm folders that are sensor .h files, these all help to move camerad to the system.
-They main purpose of this include folder would be to make sure the sensors are being engaged as they are all being defaulted in each file.
+The main purpose of this include folder would be to make sure the sensors are being engaged as they are all being defaulted in each file.
+* Inside the media folder, there are all these headers being defined for different parts of the camera family
+* All hardware stuff, like opcodes and structs being created and defined in headers to be used in the other files for sensors
+* Not much "logic" coding going on in these include files, mainly all .h header files that are just, as the folder name implies, being included.
+    * msm_cam_sensor.h - creates many structs and buffers for all of the cam sensors
+    * msm_camsensor_sdk.h - creating the headers
+    * msmb_camera.h - This one is making sure the stream isn't being over filled, creates buffers and testing situations to avoid overflows.
+    * msmb_isp.h - This file includes the linux/videodev2.h header, so it goes into tracking patterns and what to do when stream stopped
+    * msmb_ispif.h - Short file.
+Makes sure proper bits being addressed to.

 ### Snapshot
 * methods